OGC Nice: History

 Nice continued its solid run in the decade by winning the Coupe de France for the second time in 1954.
 The club, now being led by a young and unknown Just Fontaine, faced southern rivals Marseille and earned a 2–1 victory with Victor Nuremberg and Carniglia scoring the goals.
 Carniglia retired from football after the season and began managing Nice.
 In his first season in charge, Nice won the league for a third time after being chased for the entire season by rivals Marseille and Monaco, as well as Lens and Saint-Étienne.
 After the campaign, Fontaine departed the club for Stade de Reims.
 Three seasons later, Nice won the last title of the decade in 1959.
 The club finished the decade (1950–1959) with four league titles and two Coupe de France trophies.
 Nice also appeared in European competition for the first time in the 1956–57 season, losing to Real Madrid in the quarter-finals.

 In subsequent decades, Nice struggled to equal the success of the 1950s with Reims and, later Saint-Étienne eclipsing the club in the 1960s and '70s.
 During this time, Nice regularly competed in Division 1 with the exception of two seasons in Division 2 in 1965 and 1970.
 In 1973 and 1976, Nice achieved a second-place finish in the league, its best finish since winning the league in 1959.
-However, following the latter finish, the club finished in lower positions in the next six seasons and were relegated in the 1981–82 season after finishing 19th.
+However, following the latter finish, the club finished in lower positions in the next six seasons and was relegated in the 1981–82 season after finishing 19th.
 Nice played three seasons in the second division before returning to the top flight in 1985.
 After six seasons of mid-table finishes, Nice was back in Division 2.

 In 1997, Nice, now back in the first division, stunned many after winning the Coupe de France.
-However, the victory did not shock most French football enthusiasts mainly due to the club's competition in the run up to the final in which Nice faced only Division 2 clubs, save for first division club Bastia.
+However, the victory did not shock most French football enthusiasts mainly due to the club's competition in the run-up to the final in which Nice faced only Division 2 clubs, save for first division club Bastia.
 In the final, Nice defeated Guingamp 5–4 on penalties to earn cup success.
 On a sourer note, Nice were relegated from the first division only days after winning the Coupe de France in dead last in the league.
 The club spent five seasons in Ligue 2 and returned to Ligue 1 for the 2001–02 season.
-In the lead up to the season, Nice failed to meet the financial requirements set by the DNCG and was subsequently relegated to the Championnat National, the third level of French football.
-However, after achieving stability, mainly due to selling a few players, Nice was allowed in Ligue 1 after successfully appealing.
+In the lead-up to the season, Nice failed to meet the financial requirements set by the DNCG and was subsequently relegated to the Championnat National, the third level of French football.
+However, after achieving stability, mainly due to selling a few players, Nice was allowed into Ligue 1 after successfully appealing.
 In the 2005–06 season, Nice made it to the final of the Coupe de la Ligue in 2006, losing to Nancy 2–1.